AaltoSciComp/scicomp-docs/triton/tut/intro.rst

          To the right of that we see the login node, by which all connections go, data storage, and then all of the different compute nodes (CPU and GPU).

-   The schematic of our sample cluster.
+   Figure 1: The schematic of our sample cluster.
 We'll go through this piece by piece.

    The things labeled "CPU Node" and "GPU Node" aren't quite accurate